A new improved look for Bartlett Park

 A number of residents have asked what’s happening with the Adventure Playground site.
 No decisions have been made yet about it and the Council is committed to carrying out public consultation.
 The contractors will be using it as a base for their operations, and we have scheduled for them to do work on that site as the last phase.

 Tower Hamlets Council is keen to hear from residents and local organisations on the best use for the site.
-Please come along and tell our team what you think:

 New inclusive playground